 Parent and child work together to improve problem behavior.
 Supportive parenting groups teach skills.

-In private therapy sessions, the parent and child work together.
+In private therapy sessions, parent and child work together.

 We use an array of creative therapy strategies to help you manage the disruptive or oppositional behavior of children from 3 - 13 years old.
 Our licensed therapists assess and treat the emotional causes and motivation for your child's unwanted behavior, as well as attending to the immediate needs of improving daily life in your home by modifying family patterns that support the status quo.